csbubel/js-crash-course/README.md

 # JavaScript Crash Course

-This repository is meant to be a crash course on the JavaScript language, and, in particular, ES2015 concepts.

-We'll learn about essential language features by developing a small ____ application from scratch - no libraries (assuming your browser supports all ES2015 features).
+This repository is meant to teach the essential language features of JavaScript by developing a mock chat application from scratch - no libraries (assuming your browser supports all ES2015 features).

 Major concepts include: